KXCPH/Knowit.Umbraco.Bellissima.Bootstrapper/README.md

 It's opinionated, but gets you up an running fast.

+Currently heavy use of Powershell and written for a windows stack, so contributions to the effect of making it cross platform are very welcome.

 ## How to use
 The project contains a reference project - you should not touch it.